 Students needing accommodations for AP Exams are expected to notify their instructor immediately upon registration of the course; this process can take an extended period of time.
 Documentation will be required to apply for accommodations.

-The deadline for AP registration is Friday September 9th, 2016.
+The deadline for AP registration is in early September.

 Unlike most DLC courses, AP courses are not continuous intake; assignment due dates are set to keep students on track and ensure readiness for the AP Exam, which all AP students across the country write, in May.